travis-ci/docs-travis-ci-com/user/workers/container-based-infrastructure.md

 Jobs running on container-based infrastructure:

 1. start up faster
-2. allow the use of [caches](/user/caching)
+2. allow the use of [caches](/user/caching) for public repositories
-3. disallow the use of `sudo`, setuid and setgid executables.
+3. disallow the use of `sudo`, setuid and setgid executables

 ## Routing your build to container-based infrastructure